karthickram286/the-code-less-travelled/src/blog-posts/js-es2020-features.md

   });
 ```

-The above code uses **Promise.all()** which executes all the promises in order and basically returns an array of responses which got resolved.
+The above code uses **Promise.all()** which executes all the promises in order and basically returns an array of responses that got resolved.
 The only
 downside of using **Promise.all()** is that even if one of our promises gets rejected, other resolved responses won't be returned.
-It will only return the
+It will only return
-rejected response instead of returning the combined results.
+the rejected response instead of returning the combined results.

 ```javascript
 let multiplePromises = [